 The majority of sexual offenders do not go to jail or prison, and the process of reporting a sexual assault to police can be almost as traumatic as the assault itself.
 Rape kits are extremely invasive, and having to tell your story over and over to police and during a trial can be awful.
 It’s totally understandable that a survivor might decide they can’t cope with all that in the aftermath of an attack.

 7They’re in denial

-It can be very difficult to accept that you’ve been sexually assaulted, particularly if you were intoxicated or you knew the perpetrator.
+It can be very difficult to accept that you’ve been sexually assaulted, particularly if you were intoxicated or knew the perpetrator.
 Your mind can employ self-preservation techniques and you can subsequently convince yourself that what happened was not assault.
-It’s a way to protect yourself from any further trauma.
-Many times it takes years for victims to realize they were sexually assaulted.
+It’s a way to protect yourself from further trauma.
+Many times, it takes years for victims to realize they were sexually assaulted.

 The nuances of processing the trauma of sexual assault are different for everyone.
 It’s important to be aware of what resources are available to you and others in the unfortunate event that assault occurs.
 When in doubt, always reach out to someone you trust for help.
 You’re not in this alone.